CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Introduction

 \section{Introduction}

-Deep learning has achieved impressive results in many domains such as object classification~\cite{he2015deep,densenet} or language processing~\cite{young2018recent} and is more and more often applied in embedded systems such as mobile phones or \ac{IOT} devices.
-With recent hardware improvements, these devices are not only capable of performing inference of a pre-trained \ac{ML} model, but also of on-device training.
-Therefore, \ac{FL}~\cite{mcmahan2017communicationefficient} has emerged as an alternative to central training in recent years. \Iac{FL} system comprises many \emph{devices} that each train a deep \ac{NN} on their private data, and share knowledge by exchanging \ac{NN} parameters via a \emph{server}, as shown in \cref{fig:system_model} (right).
-By keeping the training data on the devices, \ac{FL} avoids costly transfer of training data to a centralized server and maintains privacy. \Ac{FL} has proven effective in domains such as language modeling ~\cite{bonawitz2019federated}, and is proposed for many other domains such as traffic optimization~\cite{ye2021fedlight}.
-Training a deep \ac{NN} remains a resource-hungry task.
-Devices in real-world systems are however subject to heterogeneous communication and computation constraints~\cite{rapp2021distreal}.
-For instance, smartphones that participate in \iac{FL} system have different performance (e.g., different hardware generations) and the conditions of their wireless communication channels vary (e.g., due to fading or varying availability of line-of-sight communication~\cite{goldsmith_2005}). \emph{Importantly, their communication and computation resources may vary independently of each other.} Similar observations can be made in \ac{IOT} systems~\cite{bhardwaj2020new}.
-As stated by prior art~\cite{xu2021helios, shi2020communication,thakker2019compressing, diao2020heterofl, horvath2021fjord}, to enable efficient distributed learning in such a system, \ac{FL} needs to adapt to the per-device communication and computation constraints, i.e., \emph{hardware-aware \ac{FL}}.
-However, prior art only focuses on reducing the communication overhead~\cite{shi2020communication,thakker2019compressing} or only allows for tightly coupled savings in communication and computation overheads on devices~\cite{xu2021helios, diao2020heterofl, horvath2021fjord}, failing to efficiently use all available resources.
+Deep learning has achieved impressive results in many domains~\citep{he2015deep,densenet, young2018recent}, and is also being applied in embedded systems such as mobile phones or \ac{IOT} devices~\citep{dhar2019device}.
+With recent hardware improvements, these devices are not only capable of performing inference of a pre-trained model, but also of on-device training.
+Hence, \ac{FL}~\citep{mcmahan2017communicationefficient} has emerged as an alternative to central training. \Iac{FL} system comprises many \emph{devices} that each train a deep \ac{NN} on their private data, and share knowledge by exchanging \ac{NN} parameters via a \emph{server}.
+Distributing learning through \ac{FL} brings many benefits, most importantly preserving the privacy of the end users.